oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

 To install all the patches in one single action, you will use the `-applyRU` and `-applyOneOffs` option of the Oracle Universal Installer.
 Since MRPs were unknown to the OUI a while ago you need to call every included patch separately.

 You can either copy & paste the entire command or call a script.
-Open only one of the next two choices, copy the command and paste it into your target termina tab.
+Open only one of the next two choices, copy the command and paste it into your target terminal tab.

 <details>
  <summary>*click here to copy the whole runInstaller command*</summary>